masgeek/android-signing-plugin/README.md

 version of the `build-tools` package installed in your SDK.
-Alternatively, you can set the overriding `ANDROID_ZIPALIGN` environment variable to the path of the `zipalign` executable you prefer, e.g., `${ANDROID_HOME}/build-tools/25.0.2/zipalign`.
+Alternatively, you can set the overriding `ANDROID_ZIPALIGN` environment variable to the path of the `zipalign` executable you prefer, e.g., `${ANDROID_HOME}/build-tools/25.0.2/zipalign` (don't forget `.exe` for Windows).
 This therefore implies that whatever Jenkins node is performing the build has access to an installed Android SDK, which is likely the case if you built your APK in a Jenkins job as well.

 Once the prerequisites are setup, you can now add the _Sign APKs_ build step to a job.
 The configuration UI is fairly straight forward.
 Select the certificate